What is the Bradford Count?

 The slightly longer answer is:

 Back in the day the wool merchants of Bradford needed a standardised way of advertising how fine their wools were.
 This was before the days of strong microscopes and accurate scales, so they devised a system amongst themselves.
-With an experienced eye they could say just how many hanks could be spun from the tops they were offering.
-A coarse fibre might be able to produce 46 hanks.
+Trials were done with various wools to establish the standard.
+Then with an experienced eye they could say just how many hanks could be spun from the tops they were offering.
+A coarse fibre might be able to produce 30 hanks.
 These would be quite rough, but also very strong.
 Finer wools would be able to manage 100 hanks of very soft, fine yarn.